Jrchild13/edabit-work/Edabit_Code_Solutions.md

-# Frames Per Second- Create a function that returns the number of frames shown in a given number of minutes for a certain FPS.

-public class Program
-{
-	public static int frames(int minutes, int fps)
-	{
-		return (minutes * fps) * 60;
-	}
-}
 # Two Makes Ten- Create a function that takes two arguments.
 Both arguments are integers, a and b.
 Return true if one of them is 10 or if their sum is 10.

 public class Program